 “…Here’s what happened.
 On Friday and Saturday as he was working on his sermon, his conscience would just be killing him.
 ‘How can you get up there and preach when you’re doing this?’
 And then he would say, ‘On Monday, I’m going to call her in, and it’ll be over.’
 And that would give his conscience just enough room so he could actually write the sermon and do the sermon without feeling like a hypocrite.
 And then his gifts would kick in, and even though his heart was far from God and he was feeling guilt and his prayer life was terrible, the situation brought out his gifts.
 He was a great speaker.
 And he saw people afterward crying and people saying, ‘I came to Christ!’
 And on Monday, he would say, ‘God’s really still with me.’
 That’s mistaking the operation of gifts for the work of spiritual fruit and grace in your life.”

 This pastor used his gifts of teaching and preaching to convince himself that God approved of the dysfunctional private areas of his life; doubtlessly, many people were shocked and hurt when his affair came out because of how effective his gifts had still been.
-What do we make of situations like this where someone harming others through their sin still also has obvious spiritual gifts?
+What do we make of situations like this where someone harming others through their sin obviously still has powerful spiritual gifts?

 First, we should acknowledge what Paul noted, "For the gifts and the calling of God are irrevocable” (Romans 11:29).
 The passage is a longer discussion about how God gives his mercy to disobedient people, and he has kept his covenant promises to Israel for time out of mind.
 God does not arbitrarily retract his call.
 We may ignore it or try to twist it to our own ends; that rarely goes well for long.
 A spiritual talent may be smothered or neglected and therefore have far less power than it might otherwise have, but it would seem that the gift remains.